tappeddev/interview_test_project/README.md

 ## Design & Resources

-⚠️ Keep in head that you only download the icons from Figma as svg and not the whole items with border radius or other elements like the bottom navigation bar.
+⚠️ Keep in mind that you only download the icons from Figma as svg and not the whole items with border radius or other elements like the bottom navigation bar.

 ![](assets/01_04_01_Storyways_List.png)
 ![](assets/01_04_02_Storyways_Search.png)